hirdeshkumar2407/nodejs-calculator-docker-kubernetes-datadog-admission-control/README.md

 `docker run -d -p 3000:3000 --name calculator nodejs-calculator`

-## Kubernetes Deployment (Minikube)
+## Kubernetes Deployment
 To deploy the application on Kubernetes using Minikube:

 1. Start Minikube (Optional if you are running Kubernetes on Minikube)

 `minikube start`

-3. Get all pods related to Kubernetes infrastructure
+2. Get all pods related to Kubernetes infrastructure

 `kubectl get all --all-namespaces`